 As mentioned above, I got a bit shy when we were in Seattle, but I’m going to get over it for our next trip!

 Quick styling when out and about can make all the difference in your photos.
-If you are in a restaurant, move the cutlery on to the plate or scrunch up a napkin and place to the side of the dish to give a more natural look.
-Asking your dinner companions to dig into the food while you grab an aerial shot of what’s on the table, adds life into any scene.
+If you are in a restaurant, move the cutlery onto the plate or scrunch up a napkin and place to the side of the dish to give a more natural look.
+Asking your dinner companions to dig into the food while you grab an aerial shot of what’s on the table, adds life to any scene.
 Or maybe you’ve stopped for a coffee break so open a book or the corner of a newspaper to create a cosy scene on the table next to your coffee and healthy snack and take a shot from above.

 The Brit learned very early on in our relationship that I don’t care if his hands are in my food photos.
 Two and a half years later, many of my photos show him digging in while I snap away.

-A bit thank you to Gill for sharing her tips and tricks!
+A big thank you to Gill for sharing her tips and tricks!
 I have another post from her coming soon that includes a tasty recipe that I am very much looking forward to making and sharing with you!

 Make sure to check Gill’s Instagram out as she is always posting gorgeous content!

 “You don’t take a photograph.
 You ask quietly to borrow it.”
 (Unknown)